Engineer/Facilities Project Manager - Entry/Developmental

 |Location:||Washington, DC metropolitan area|

-Desired Degrees: BS in Electrical or Mechanical Engineering (power distribution system and facilities electrical system) or Mechanical Engineering) heating, ventilation and air conditioning distribution systems).
+Desired Degrees: BS in Civil, Electrical (power distribution system and facilities electrical system), or Mechanical Engineering (heating, ventilation and air conditioning distribution systems).

-Facilities Support Project Management Officers (FSPM) are responsible for working in partnership with our customers to provide tailored products and services to satisfy their dynamic needs for facilities at competitive prices.
-Facilities Support Project Management Officers are responsible for creating safe, secure, functional work environments to support Agency global intelligence.
+Office of Facilities and Mission Delivery Project Management (OFMDPM) Officers provide tailored facilities products and services for internal Agency customers.
+They are responsible for creating safe, secure, and functional work environments to support the Agency’s global intelligence mission.

-This position requires a commitment to serve wherever the mission needs are — must commit to traveling overseas, to include hardship locations.
-You must maintain an ongoing readiness to travel and relocate to meet short and long-term organizational requirements.
+This position requires a commitment to serve wherever mission needs are located.
+Officers must maintain an ongoing readiness to travel and relocate to meet short and long-term organizational requirements.
+A commitment to travelling overseas, including hardship locations, is required.

-If you are seeking information about Student Intern/Co-op positions in FSPM, please visit the Student Opportunities page or review the Undergraduate Co-Op Program - Facilities Support Project Management position under the College Students link.
+If you are seeking information about Student Intern/Co-op positions in OFMDPM, please visit the Student Opportunities page or review the Undergraduate Co-Op Program - Facilities Support Project Management position.

-Additional Desired Requirements include excellent oral and written communication skills as well as excellent analytical skills.
-Strong customer service, interpersonal skills, and project management skills.
-Working knowledge of AutoCAD, MS-Office including Word, Excel and PowerPoint.
+Additional Desired Requirements include excellent oral and written communication skills, excellent analytical skills, strong customer service and interpersonal skills, and project management skills.
+Working knowledge of AutoCAD, MS-Office including Word, Excel and PowerPoint, is also desired.

 ALL POSITIONS REQUIRE RELOCATION TO THE WASHINGTON DC METROPOLITAN AREA.